Ccallahan-019/PSU-CoE-Rework/README.md

 [Deploying Your Next.js App](https://nextjs.org/learn-pages-router/basics/deploying-nextjs-app/deploy).
 This page gives step-by-step instructions on deployment, including how to create a Vercel Account at https://vercel.com/signup using your GitHub account and how to import your repository at https://vercel.com/import/git.

+## Progress Report

+- Navigation has been overhauled.
+Each dropdown menu found in the header has been condensed to include only the categories used in the corresponding tabs of the current CoE website
+(excluding quick links).
+Current plans include a seperate page for each category, rather than a header that includes over 130 tabs (some of which are repeated multiple times).
+A dedicated side bar has been added; this is now where the search bar and quick links can be found.
+A **Hotline** button has been put in place of the **Directory** button, which has been moved into the quick links.
+- Various cosmetic changes have been implemented, including but not limited to:
+  - Placeholder text in the search bar has been changed (Enhanced By Google seems a bit outdated)
+  - The **Give Now** button now reads **Donate** (Give Now reads as mildly demanding.
+Just a personal take)
+  - There is now an **I Engineer** title in the I Engineer section of content.
+Dedicating an entire section to a topic with the only direct reference to said topic being a button at the bottom seems like an oversight.
+  - The large and unnecessary blank side margins have been removed.
+- Responsiveness has been drastically improved
+- All links are active, but internal links all route to a **Page Under Construction** placeholder page.
+This will be replaced with legitimate content as new pages are added.
+- Work on additional pages will start once the remaining content from the landing page is ported over.

 ## Sources

 This site is a redesigned version of the Penn State University College of Engineering Website, and therefore, all content (including text, images, and video files) was sourced from